stargate-bukkit/Stargate-Bukkit/README.md

  - Gates are all part of a network, by default this is "central".
  - You can specify (and create) your own network on the third line of the sign when making a new gate.
  - Gates on one network will not see gates on the second network, and vice versa.
- - Gates on different worlds, but in the same network, will see eachother.
+ - Gates on different worlds, but in the same network, will see each other.
+ - If the gate is a bungee gate, the network name should be the name of the server as displayed when typing /servers

 #### Fixed gates:
  - Fixed gates go to only one set destination.
  - Fixed gates can be linked to other fixed gates, or normal gates.
 A normal gate cannot open a portal to a fixed gate however.
  - To create a fixed gate, specify a destination on the second line of the stargate sign.
  - Set the 4th line of the stargate sign to "A" to enable an always-open fixed gate.
+ - A bungee gate is always automatically a fixed gate

 #### Hidden Gates:
  - Hidden gates are like normal gates, but only show on the destination list of other gates under certain conditions.